 The system will also provide relevant statistics for each cyclist, such as time and kilometres traveled..

 The role of team leaders is to convey to members of their group the information received from the organization throughout the year.
-They must be part of the team as a cyclist, as they will represent the team during the presentation of teams the day before the departure, on Thursday, June 13, 2013.
+They must be part of the team as a cyclist, as they will represent the team during the presentation of teams the day before the departure.
 In addition, team leaders can organize group outings and guide their fellow members in the choice of stages along the 1,000-km course..